JeffreyJIANG/demo/readMe.txt

 this is a text document.
-now,i add a new line.
+finally, i write a yes, and delete the second line.